Maeeen/qemu-semester-project/README.md

 The goal of this project is to explore what can QEMU do with plugins and its viability for fuzzing.
-The project is made in the context of a Master semester project under the supervision of Florian Hoffhammer, in the HexHive laboratory at _École Polytechnique Fédérale de Lausanne_, Switzerland.
+The project is made in the context of a Master semester project under the supervision of Florian Hofhammer, in the HexHive laboratory at _École Polytechnique Fédérale de Lausanne_, Switzerland.

 This project bundles simple targets for testing the plugins that are under